-Attracting private capital to emerging or frontier markets in Africa poses significant challenges for governments, development finance institutions (DFIs), philanthropists, and private impact investors.
-It also opens up opportunities, given the increasing shift by investors towards funds that help meet environmental, social responsibility, and governance (ESG) concerns.
-Drawing in such private capital flows to unlock the estimated USD 331 billion needed for small and medium-sized enterprise (SME) growth in Africa, will be critical in meeting targets set in the Sustainable Development Goals (SDGs).
+Attracting private capital to emerging or frontier markets in Africa poses significant challenges for governments, development Finance Institutions (DFIs), philanthropists, and private impact investors.
+It also opens up opportunities, given the increasing shift by investors towards funds that help meet Environmental, Social Responsibility, and Governance (ESG) concerns.
+Drawing in such private capital flows to unlock the estimated USD \$331 billion needed for small and medium-sized enterprise (SME) growth in Africa, will be critical in meeting targets set in the Sustainable Development Goals (SDGs).

-This Policy Brief argues that judicious and effective use of diverse elements of 'blended finance' (including grant funding and diaspora direct investment (DDI)) offers real potential for facilitating greater private investment in African Least Development Countries (LDCs) in order to help meet the continent's growing infrastructure and energy needs.
+This Policy Brief argues that judicious and effective use of diverse elements of so-called 'blended finance' (including grant funding and DDI - Diaspora Direct Investment) offers real potential for facilitating greater private investment in African Least Development Countries (LDCs) in order to help meet the continent's growing infrastructure and energy needs.